hakasapl/ParallaxGen/README.md

-# ParallaxGen
+# PGPatcher

-NIF patcher to patch meshes for various things in your load order.
+Dynamic patcher to patch meshes or textures for various things in your load order.

 See the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/120946) for full description.